The Motes

 Jatterak

+This large, shattered mote is home to the imps.
+Split down the middle during the early days of aeronautics, the island was one of the first attempts to mine a mote for its Irai.
+The result was a complete disaster, many lives were lost, and Irai mining was banned for nearly a decade by Roa.
 The island was abandoned.
 The exposed geode of Irai remained, tempting miners for years.
-Only those willing to smuggle and mine illegally dared extract what they could before the Bluecoats would chase them off.
-Eventually, the Imps of the Forsaken began using the island as a home base, building squats and hovels into its broken face.
+Only those willing to smuggle and mine illegally dared extract what they could before the Bluecoats chased them off.
+Eventually, the imps of the Forsaken began using the island as a home base, building squats and hovels into its broken face.
 The Bluecoats, unwilling to stir conflict with the Syndicate, left them alone.
+Even after mining was legalized again during the Roa-Stai War, the island remained in the hands of the imps and the Forsaken.
+Today, the giant geode has become a symbol of their self-governance.
+The Imps decorate their clothing with jewelry made from its spent quartz, drained of it’s iari, wearing it as the emblem of their autonomy.

 Air Pirate Radio

 “Nouncer” is a wanted criminal and former Royalist radio technician from the Colloran Civil War, turned airship pirate.
-He and his crew decided to become deserters, flying away in their stolen frigate; they now spend their days fleeing both their old Royalist allies—who continue to fight after the war with fanatical zeal—and the Nostridinian Bluecoats, who are determined to shut down their illegal broadcast.
+He and his crew decided to become deserters, flying away in their stolen frigate.
+They now spend their days fleeing both their old Royalist allies, who continue to fight after the war with fanatical zeal, and the Nostridinian Bluecoats, who are determined to shut down their illegal broadcast.

 Vogchoga, and The Flying Tyrant

-The beast of Vogchoga is not purely animalistic.
+Crudilex is home to many legendary monsters, most of which stalk the untamed wilds of the Northlend or out beyond the plains in unexplored.
+But few are as infamous as the beast of Vogchoga, the Flying Tyrant.
+This colossal, ape-like beast can leap hundreds of feet between motes and is powerful enough to drag entire airships from the sky.
+Vogchoga himself is not purely animalistic.
 In fact, its attacks beyond its home mote appear deliberate.
-These targeted strikes consistently prevent any large settlement from establishing a foothold in the southern Motes around the floating jungle island.
-It keeps the motes wild, no matter how hard the aeronauts work to tame it.
-For this reason, it earned its dreaded title: the Flying Tyrant.
+These targeted strikes consistently prevent any large settlement from establishing a foothold in the southern motes around the floating jungle island.
+Vogchoga keeps the motes wild, no matter how hard the aeronauts work to discover what is there.
+For this reason, it has earned its dreaded title: the Flying Tyrant.

 Eois Reef Light Station

-The Eois Reef is a belt cluster of tiny motes called clasts that individually could easily bounce off the hull of any ironclad flying through.
-However, together they present a very real and dangerous threat.
+The skies of this region are a cluster of tiny floating rocks called clasts that each are smaller than the palm of a hand.
+The reef is formed from clusters of dead motes breaking and falling away from their whole after the mote was mined for its Irai geode.
+Each clast individually could easily bounce off a reinforced hull of any airship flying through.
+However, together they form a belt that is a very real and dangerous threat.
 These clast reefs are completely impenetrable to skiffs and blimps.
-Even a single broken clast catching on a sharp edge is enough to breach a ship’s hull.
+Even a single broken clast catching on a sharp edge can be enough to breach a ship’s hull.
 Once inside, the damage can be immense, as the ship continues moving while the clast remains fixed in place.
+Many clasts contain only the smallest amounts of Irai

 Deepsky

 Deepsky is the area down in the low-motes of the south eastern cluster.
-Before venturing off into the dust wind barrens there are wild, dangerous winds that pose a threat to anyone who managed to fly beyond the Eios Reef.
-A sudden crosswind blowing along the side of a captain's airship is enough to send them into a roll, or forcing them to land.
+Before venturing off into the dust wind barrens, there are wild, dangerous winds that pose a threat to anyone who managed to fly beyond the Eios Reef.
+A sudden crosswind blowing along the side of a captain's airship is enough to send them into a roll, or force them to land.
 This has been the end for many crews in the area who fly through, often after taking hull damage from the reef, the beast of Vogchoga or both.
+The shattered remains of frigates litter the dust-caked lower motes.
+Airship wrecks crashed and giant depleted deadmotes have become the place where desperate aeronaut scavengers and cast outs live, picking over the remains like crabs over a dead whale.

 Deadmote